prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 12 :mag:

-Review the code of class `Foudations` in the Solitaire application and create a class diagram that captures the main design decisions for this class.
+Review the code of class `Foundations` in the Solitaire application and create a class diagram that captures the main design decisions for this class.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>